denis-ev/VivumLab/package_template/docs/software/template.md

 Navigate to *https://{{ PackageFileName.domain }}/admin*

-Create an account with your desired username; as this is the first user, PackageTitleCase makes this account the administrator.
+Create an account with your desired username; as this is the first user, PackageFileName makes this account the administrator.

 #### SMTP/ MAIL